 Following the breakdown of a marriage, separation is the first step in eventually obtaining a divorce and legally ending the relationship.
 The separation process is generally confusing, stressful, and overwhelming and is best undertaken with guidance from an experienced family lawyer.

 Separation agreements are an important means through which you can protect your rights and assets after the breakdown of a marriage, and can prevent additional confusion or potentially prolonged legal battles.
-A separation agreement will lay out, in detail, each person’s rights with respect to important matters such as division of property, division of assets and liabilities, child custody, child support, and spousal support.
+A separation agreement will layout, in detail, each person’s rights with respect to important matters such as division of property, division of assets and liabilities, parental decision-making responsibility (custody), child support, and spousal support.

 Separating from your spouse can be stressful and emotionally draining.
 Having an experienced family lawyer on your side can help you navigate this uncertain time in your life, help you understand your legal rights, and ultimately protect your assets and interests.
-Proactively plan for your new future: contact the Toronto family lawyers at Arbesman Hamilton LLP online or at 416-481-5604 to book a consultation.
+Proactively plan for your new future: contact NULaw online or at 416-481-5604 to book a consultation.